 PT Ski off piste weekends are something a little special as they come with all the flexibility and service of a regular PT Ski holiday.
 The weekends are usually hosted by James P-T who has a huge amount of knowledge about the Klosters off piste while the guiding is done by a qualified local guide.
 You will ski all over the local mountains, sometimes ending up in the middle of nowhere where the PT Ski minibus will be waiting for you to whisk you back to the lift station for another run.
 The combination of the amazing Klosters off piste and PT Ski’s magic touch will make sure that you go home many fantastic memories of a truly fabulous weekend.

-Provisional dates for the PT Ski Off Piste weekends in 2017:
+Dates for the PT Ski Off Piste weekends in 2023:

-The prices above are based on 2 people sharing a standard room at the Silvretta Parkhotel and includes half board, all local taxes, 4 days off piste with a guide and our PT Ski Service (including transfers to and from Zurich Airport).
+The prices above are based on 2 people sharing at the Silvretta Parkhotel and includes bed & breakfast, all local taxes, 4 days off piste with a guide and our PT Ski Service (including complimentary transfers to and from Zurich Airport).
 The price does not include flights, ski passes, equipment rental, insurance or hotel extras.
 Please see below for ability levels.

 Please email email@example.com or call us on 020 7736 5557 for more information.

 If you want an insight into the sort of skiing you could get up to, the video below was taken from the footage we took on our off piste weekends a couple of years ago…

 IMPORTANT INFORMATION ABOUT PT SKI OFF PISTE SKIING HOLIDAYS.